mmoineaudev/CustomMadeGameOfLife/README.md

 # CustomMadeGameOfLife
-This game will allow to generate several forms of life and see them evolve
+This game will allow to generate several forms of life and see them evolve (in fact it will be several maps)